SAP/ui5-builder/README.md

 [![Dependency Status](https://david-dm.org/SAP/ui5-builder/master.svg)](https://david-dm.org/SAP/ui5-builder/master)
 [![devDependency Status](https://david-dm.org/SAP/ui5-builder/master/dev-status.svg)](https://david-dm.org/SAP/ui5-builder/master#info=devDependencies)

-**This is an alpha release!**
-**The UI5 Build and Development Tooling described here is not intended for productive use yet.
-Breaking changes are to be expected.**

 ## Builder
 ### Types
 Types define how a project can be configured and how it is built.
 A type orchestrates a set of tasks and defines the order in which they get applied during build phase.
 Furthermore, it takes care of formatting and validating the project-specific configuration.